100 things to do in the Whitsundays

-31. Smell the wild lemon myrtle flowers and listen to the wampoo pigeon as you trek the lowland tropical rainforest along the Conway Circuit.
+31. Trek the lowland tropical rainforest along the Conway Circuit.

 34. Travel in an open-air tractor-drawn wagon train with Whitsunday Crocodile Safari and take a cruise to spot flocks of Magpie Geese, agile wallabies, resident brolgas, and the prehistoric saltwater crocodiles.